Thu, 17 Sep 2020 by James Green

 In the last few years, there has been an increase in online tools being developed to help businesses become productive.
 The tools are generally affordable for startups and small businesses, and can help with:

 - Human resources

 Utilising these tools can have a positive impact on your business’ productivity.
 Online tools can speed up the process of essential administration tasks, which leaves you more time to focus on your business.
-Furthermore, they cover necessary areas of business, but at a cut price in comparison to hiring someone to fulfil that role.
+Furthermore, they cover necessary areas of business at a fraction of the price of hiring someone to fulfil that role.

-If you want to know about what online tools to use to help your business, make sure to read through our online blog article.
+If you require further guidance on choosing the right online tools to help your business, make sure to read through our online blog.

 Business books for entrepreneurs

 Any good entrepreneur should always be reading, whether its industry-related books, newspaper articles, online blogs, or even industry leaders on Twitter.
 Many entrepreneurs and business leaders credit reading as a part of their success, such as Elon Musk, Bill Gates, and Mark Zuckerburg.
 Reading allows entrepreneurs to stay up to date with industry best practices and also helps with inspiration.

 The only issue with business books is that it’s a very saturated market.
 Many people are offering business advice, and finding the right book that is both captivating and relevant to your industry can be a struggle.

 That’s why we’ve hand-selected five books that are relevant to any industry and are an excellent source of information for any entrepreneur.
 Written by business leaders, our chosen books were designed to help inspire new ideas to help businesses grow.

 Improving sales for your small business during COVID-19